 The last thing you want from your remarketing efforts is for your users to have a negative picture of your brand, product, or service.

 - parked domains,

 - below the fold.

-The only exception I can see here would be if you or your client makes and sells caskets or they’re a funeral home.
-If that’s the case, I could maybe uncheck the death & tragedy from the list.
+The only exception we can see here would be if you or your client makes and sells caskets or they're a funeral home.
+If that's the case, we could maybeuncheck the death & tragedy from the list.

 Frequency Capping - Prevent Negative Association & Oversaturation

-If you use the internet (it’s this new fad thing), I bet you’ve shopped for plane tickets, shoes, or cell phones.
-I’ll double down and say that you’ve also been remarketed by those companies multiple times a day and you officially swore off that brand as a result.
+If you use the internet (it's this new fad thing), we bet you've shopped for plane tickets, shoes, or cell phones.
+We'll double down and say that you've also been remarketed by those companies multiple times a day and you officially swore off that brand as a result.

 Frequency caps can help prevent this from happening in the first place.
 This great strategy (though, often forgotten by a lot of advertisers) limits the number of times a single user sees your ad in a given period of time.